Widespread interventions

 Project description

-The aim of the intervention is to create a pedestrian connection between the central sector of Via dei Fori Imperiali and the widening on the slopes of the Capitoline Hill between the Mamertine Prison, the access to the Roman Forum and the façade of the Church of Saints Luke and Martina.
+The aim of the intervention is to create a pedestrian connection between Via dei Fori Imperiali (central sector) and the widening on the slopes of the Capitoline Hill between the Mamertine Prison, the access to the Roman Forum and the façade of the Church of Santi Luca e Martina.
 The widening can now be reached from the Clivo Argentario and the stairway down from the Campidoglio/Via di San Pietro in Carcere.
+Via Bonella was laid out at the end of the 16th century in the context of urbanisation of the green spaces around the Forum of Augustus and the Forum of Caesar.
+The street connected the Arch of the Pantani with the slopes of the Capitoline Hill, passing in its last stretch to the west between the Curia building and the Church of Santi Luca e Martina.

 Status